naher94/rehanbutt.com/README.md

 #### Type `post-article`

+note that there is a separate file for article styling `articles.scss`

 Tag | Use | Data Type
 :--- | :--- | :---
 layout | The template for structural reference | `.html`